Gendarmerie of the Republic of Serbia

-After armed conflicts on Kosovo and Metohia former state officials realized Special Police Units (Serb.
-Posebne jedinice policije), due to impermanent personnel in ranks, were not able to effectively execute given tasks.
+After armed conflicts on Kosovo and Metohia former state officials realized that Special Police Units (Serb.
+Posebne jedinice policije), due to an impermanent personnel in ranks, were not able to effectively execute given tasks.
 Special Police Units, organized in six brigades, starting January 3 1997, continued the tradition of Special Militia Units, established in 1972.
-During 1997 founded were Operative-Searching Groups (Serb.
-Operativno-potražne grupe) within the SPUs, which were, considering the higher level of training of operators and better equipment, intended for conducting specific tasks on Kosmet.
+During 1997 Operative-Searching Groups were founded (Serb.
+Operativno-potražne grupe) within the SPUs, which were, considering the higher level of training of operators and better equipment, intended for the execution of specific tasks on Kosmet.
 Commanding duties carried out Goran Radosavljevic Guri.
-Great achievements, effort and dedication during armed conflicts on Kosovo and Metohia have built up a great reputation of the SPUs operators.
-Besides broad combat experience, these brigades did not meet operational and efficiency standards, simply because former police officers would have been called up when needed, out of their regular tasks and jobs.
+Exceptional achievements, efforts and dedication during armed conflicts on Kosovo and Metohia have built up a great reputation of the SPUs operators.
+Besides a broad combat experience, these brigades did not meet operational and efficiency standards though, simply because former police officers would have been called up when needed, out of their regular tasks and jobs.

 for the Honorable Cross